Takachiho Amaterasu Railway

 The highlight of the Takachiho Amaterasu Railway is the spectacular view from Takachiho Bridge, the highest railway bridge in Japan.

 From a roofless train traveling at a height of 105 meters above ground, passengers can enjoy panoramic views of Takachiho's beautiful rice terraces and natural landscape, which have been designated as a World Agricultural Heritage site.
+Rice terraces, an important part of the region’s agricultural traditions, are celebrated through kagura dances performed to pray for a bountiful harvest.

 In addition to the views, the Takachiho Amaterasu Railway offers other features to enhance the enjoyment of passengers, making the 30-minute train journey feel almost too short.